Rare Painting By Cesare Dandini, Believed Lost, Found At New Rochelle Church

 An obvious question: What is this painting worth?

-“I think that’s for the market to determine,” Ruggio said.MORE NEWS: Gabby Petito's Father, Law Enforcement Say Boyfriend Who Went On Cross Country Trip Not Speaking
+“I think that’s for the market to determine,” Ruggio said.MORE NEWS: SpaceX Launches All-Civilian Crew On Inspiration4 Mission

 The record price for a Dandini is around $800,000.
 It is a treasure in more ways than one.